servo/servo.org/_posts/2024-08-27-building-browser.md

 #### Script triage

-There’s a [script triage meeting](https://github.com/servo/project/issues/99) bi-weekly to triage any issues around the script crate and more.
+There’s a [servo triage meeting](https://github.com/servo/project/issues/99) bi-weekly to triage any issues around the script crate and more.
 Once we get the statistics of supported WebAPIs, we can find the most popular ones that haven’t been implemented or fixed yet.
 We are already fixing some issues around loading the order and re-implementing [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) in Rust.
 If you are interested in implementing WebAPIs in Servo, feel free to join the meeting and listen.

 #### Multi-process and Sandbox